Ta Mara and the Seen: Career

 They achieved top 40 success with the single "Everybody Dance", which peaked at No. 24 on Billboard Hot 100 chart in early 1986.
 Other tracks from their self-titled debut album include the single "Affection", "Summertime Love", and a ballad titled "Long Cold Nights".
 The album was produced by former Time guitarist Jesse Johnson.
 The group was managed by Owen Husney.
 A 1988 follow-up album, Blueberry Gossip, failed to match their success as their previous album and "Everybody Dance", making it a one-hit wonder and the group disbanded in 1989.
 Their albums are no longer in print.

 Lead singer Margaret Cox (a.k.a.
-Margie Cox), given the stage name Pegi Ta Mara by producer Johnson, was born in Kenitra, Morocco and lived there until age seven, when she and her family moved to Minneapolis.
+Margie Cox), given the stage name Pegi Ta Mara by producer Johnson, was born in Kenitra, Morocco, and lived there until age seven, when she and her family moved to Minneapolis.
 Other members of the group included bassist Keith Woodson, guitarist Oliver Leiber (son of the songwriter Jerry Leiber), keyboardist Gina Fellicetta, and drummer Jamie Chez.

 Post career

 After Ta Mara and the Seen, Cox became a pivotal figure in the Twin Cities' music community.
 Since 1987, she has been a central member of Dr. Mambo's Combo (now known as The Legendary Combo), performing weekly at Bunkers Music Bar & Grill in downtown Minneapolis.
 This residency is one of the longest-running weekly gigs in the United States and has made the band a local institution.

-Dr. Mambo's Combo became so renowned that even Prince called them his favorite Minneapolis band and would frequently sit in with them, along with artists such as John Mayer, Sheila E. and Bonnie Raitt.
-The band's lineup has featured a host of talent musicians, and Margaret Cox's powerful vocals area consistent highlight of their soulful, energetic performances.
+Prince called them his favorite Minneapolis band and would frequently sit in with them, along with artists such as John Mayer, Sheila E. and Bonnie Raitt.
+The band's lineup has featured a host of musicians, and Margaret Cox's vocals are a consistent highlight their performances.